mongodb/support-tools/replset-consistency/README.md

     1. Optionally, re-run `dbCheck` to confirm consistency
     1. Resume writes to the collection.

-## Validate
+## Checking for Local Inconsistencies

-For each node, run `validate` on all collections on all nodes. `validate.js` runs validate on every collection of a given node.
+For each node, run `validate` on all collections on all nodes. [`validate.js`](https://github.com/mongodb/support-tools/blob/master/replset-consistency/validate.js) runs validate on every collection of a given node.

-On each node with validation issues, any “missing index entries” for the `_id` index must be fixed using [`reIndex`]|(https://docs.mongodb.com/manual/reference/method/db.collection.reIndex/) prior to running `dbCheck`.
+On each node with validation issues, any “missing index entries” for the `_id` index must be fixed using [`reIndex`](https://docs.mongodb.com/manual/reference/method/db.collection.reIndex/) prior to running `dbCheck`.
 Other index inconsistencies, including extra entries in the `_id` index, do not need to be addressed prior to `dbCheck` (but will not necessarily be resolved by this remediation).

-## Check and Remediate
+If you are completing this process to check for possible replica set inconsistency that requires running dbcheck if validation fails (such as WT-10461), **do not perform initial sync using the clean node(s) as a sync source yet - perform the steps in [Checking and Remediating for Replica Set Inconsistency](#Checking-and-Remediating-for-Replica-Set-Inconsistency)**.

+If you are not checking for possible replica set inconsistency, any nodes that fail validation should be initial-synced from a node that passes validation.
+No further steps are required.

+## Checking for Replica Set Inconsistency

+Before proceeding, make sure you have completed [Checking for Local Inconsistencies](#Checking-for-Local-Inconsistencies) on every node in your replica set cluster.

 For each collection on your replica set cluster: